 - Firstly, with 1,899 people testing their understanding of LeO’s published Ombudsman’s decisions data, in family law.

-- Secondly, with 1,899 people, testing the effectiveness of an ‘SRA Regulated’ digital badge, when choosing a conveyancing solicitor.
+- Secondly, with 1,899 people, testing the effectiveness of an ‘SRA Regulated’ clickable logo, when choosing a conveyancing solicitor.

 - Thirdly, with 1,286 people, testing their understanding of information about regulatory protections, in will writing.

 - A review of information and literature of 36 regulators/entities from the UK and abroad, across nine different sectors (including healthcare, financial services, transport, communications and utilities), as well as six comparison sites from both the public and private sector.

 A key recommendation of the CMA’s report was for regulators to use consumer testing and behavioural research methods to assess the impact of policies aimed at increasing transparency in the market.
 The main methods used in this research were randomised controlled trials, which are widely considered as the gold standard for policy evaluation and behaviourally-informed research.

 Through this combination of methods, we have been able to develop an in-depth picture of consumer perceptions of legal services, what type of information they look for when choosing legal providers, and most importantly, gather robust evidence regarding how our reforms will help firms to win more clients, and help consumers to make more informed choices.